 We are looking forward to presenting the Cultural Fine Arts Center/Museum into Oshkosh, Wisconsin.
 We feel that this would be an addition to the Art culture that already exist in this city.
 And we are looking forward to working with public and private schools in Oshkosh, as well as groups and people in this city to enhance our artistic community and embrace families of different cultural backgrounds and from many nationalities.
 My experience taught me that the Arts teaches people how art and culture can have a positive impact on the human environment and they begin to value Art and nationalities.
 People truly getting to know each other cultures and nationalities brings unity, togetherness and understanding.
 This is a plus for a city which is now dealing directly with diversity.
 This is great and the rewards will be amazing and incredible.
 Surrounding ourselves with the right individuals and organizations will make this a success.
 When we come together, that is when it works.
 Currently, we are associated with Arts Wisconsin.
 We have a plan in place that incorporates the Cultural Fine Arts in Oshkosh, Wisconsin.
 The idea was a center but after much input from people outside and within the arts community the plan became a center/museum.

 Ms. Payne holds a Bachelors degree from DePaul University, (College of Liberal Arts and Sciences) and a member of the National Society of Collegiate Scholars and a member of Phi Theta Kappa Society, Diploma In Hotel and Motel Management from County Schools, a diploma in Classical Piano and Drama from Paul La Pierre School of Music.
 Was photographed for the Oshkosh and Winnebago County 2017 & 2018 Visitors Guide.
 As a jazz stylish she received reviews from Jazz Times, Jazz South, MIami Times, Players Magazine and USA Today.
-Agnes is a community coordinator, educator ( Fine Arts & Computer teacher, Librarian) and an organizer of festivals and events and a housing consultant dealing with tenant organizations as well as tenant homeownership.
+Agnes is a community coordinator, an organizer of festivals and events, educator ( Fine Arts & Computer teacher, Librarian) and a housing consultant dealing with tenant organizations as well as tenant homeownership.